With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 These differences result in different approaches to recording, editing, encoding, and streaming content in VR, which we will review:

-The secret to recording a 360° video that lets users turn their heads and view different parts of a scene is the camera: actually, there are several cameras recording instead of one.
+The secret of how to make a VR video that lets users turn their heads and view different parts of a scene is the camera: actually, there are several cameras recording instead of one.
 They are linked to one controller to record simultaneously.

 With technology getting more and more efficient, 360° cameras are becoming more affordable.
 Those cameras are capable of capturing video with good resolution, though if you want something beyond that, there’s no way around splurging and spending several thousand dollars.